National Child Abuse Prevention Month - Partner Toolkit

 April is National Child Abuse Prevention month, a nationwide effort to raise public awareness about and take a stand against child abuse and neglect.
 It is a time to acknowledge the importance of families and communities who work together to prevent child abuse and neglect, and to promote the social and emotional well-being of children and families.

 This toolkit can be utilized by individuals, organizations and communities.
 Within this toolkit you will find sample communication pieces, suggestions for outreach, and advocacy opportunities.
 Whether you use these tools in their entirety, in part or simply for inspiration, we at Alaska Children’s Trust are here to help.

 There are hyperlinks throughout the document.
 To access them, place the curser over the link, press “ctrl” and then click on the link.

 Our theme will incorporate the Strengthening Families Protective Factors framework.
-The theme is “30 Ways to Strengthen Families”.
 The campaign will be primarily focused on Facebook.
-Every day in the month of April (30 days), we will be releasing an activity that promotes one of the five protective factors.
-In total, there will be 6 activities per protective factor.
-These activities will also live on ACT’s website.
+Every day in the month of April (30 days), we will be releasing a message or resource that promotes one of the five protective factors.

 In addition, we will be promoting the five “Strengthening Families Alaska Style” information sheets.
 Download your own copy and help distribute at your organization and through your own social media.